 Sound

-Layered: cooling systems humming overhead, transactions murmured in doorways, neural monitoring beeps from clinics, the subsonic pulse of data infrastructure vibrating through the grated flooring.
-Negotiation in every language the Sprawl speaks.
+Layered: cooling systems humming overhead, transactions murmured in doorways, neural monitoring beeps from behind clinic curtains, the subsonic pulse of data infrastructure vibrating through the grated flooring.
+New visitors develop headaches.
+Regular clients don't notice anymore.

 Texture

-31°C and humid.
 Grated flooring vibrating with data infrastructure beneath.
 Condensation slick on conduit pipes.
-The cramped corridor forces bodies close — elbows, shoulders, the constant negotiation of physical space in a place built for maintenance robots, not people.
+The corridor forces bodies close — elbows, shoulders, the constant negotiation of physical space in a place built for maintenance robots, not people.

 Smell

-Overheated circuitry and cooking oil.
+Overheated circuitry and cooking oil from the food stalls.
 Antiseptic from the better clinics.
-Metallic ozone from the data infrastructure below.
-The mingled sweat of two thousand people passing through a corridor designed for two.
+Metallic ozone from high-throughput data transmission below.
+The mingled sweat of two thousand people passing through a space designed for two.

 The Clean Clinics